Confederate States Secretary of War

-The Secretaries of War
+Secretaries of war

-Confederate President Jefferson Davis was twenty-third Secretary of War of the United States, serving under U.S. President Franklin Pierce from March 7, 1853, until March 4, 1857.
+Confederate President Jefferson Davis was the twenty-third secretary of war of the United States, serving under U.S. President Franklin Pierce from March 7, 1853, until March 4, 1857.
 However, he never served in this capacity in the Confederate States.

-Davis appointed Leroy Pope Walker as the first Confederate Secretary of War in February 1861.
+Davis appointed LeRoy Pope Walker as the first Confederate secretary of war in February 1861.
 Walker’s first major role involved the situation at Fort Sumter.
 Communicating often with P. G. T. Beauregard, he advocated for no direct clash with the Union.
-He also focused on the Border States, and was instrumental in ordering the muster, organization and supply of the upper states when they seceded.
-His stint as Secretary of War was marked by inefficiency and clashes with Jefferson Davis.
+He also focused on the Border States, and was instrumental in ordering the muster, organization, and supply of the upper states when they seceded.
+His stint as secretary of war was marked by inefficiency and clashes with Davis.
 His lack of experience in the military field hampered his ability to manage the war effort, and he received the blame for the early supply and organizational issues of the Confederacy.
-In the wake of the "failure" of the Confederate army to pursue fleeing troops after the First Battle of Bull Run, the Davis administration received much criticism, and Walker began to be criticized more.
-Walker resigned in September 1861 after a dispute with President Jefferson Davis and mounting Congressional criticism.
+In the wake of the "failure" of the Confederate Army to pursue fleeing troops after the First Battle of Bull Run, the Davis administration received much criticism, and Walker began to be criticized more.
+Walker resigned in September 1861 after a dispute with Davis and mounting Congressional criticism.

-Davis named Judah P. Benjamin acting Secretary of War the same September, and he was confirmed in November 1861.
+Davis named Judah P. Benjamin acting secretary of war the same month, and he was confirmed in November 1861.
 Benjamin’s addition responded to the organizational shortcomings that the War Department office was criticized for most.
 However, Benjamin clashed repeatedly with Confederate generals, and the downturn and increasing casualties of the war opened Benjamin up to extensive criticism.
 Antisemitism angled against him, a prominent and known still-practicing Jew, became a strong part of this criticism, and intensified as the war effort further diminished in the eyes of the Confederate public.
-Davis responded to the criticism of his trusted adviser by naming him Acting Secretary of State in March 1862.
+Davis responded to the criticism of his trusted adviser by naming him acting secretary of state in March 1862.